 Marijuana is abused around the world and extensively in the United States.
 Since it is legal in some places, some people think it is safe.
 Remember selling, possession or using marijuana is still illegal under Federal law.
 Drug testing for marijuana or THC is a topic that comes up just about every day in our office.
 There are many reasons why an individual or an employer might need a marijuana drug test.
 This page will explore marijuana; what it is, what are the effects of marijuana, and all about drug testing process for marijuana.
-You can order a marijuana drug test today – Click Here.
+You can order a marijuana drug test today – Order a Drug Test.

 Employers have a lot to consider today with marijuana in the workplace.
 Depending on where your business operates marijuana might be legal.
 It could be legal for medical or recreational or both.
 Employers must consider marijuana in the workplace and make decision.
 Decisions about employees testing positive for marijuana must be included in every companies drug free workplace policy.